Stalking Sika Stags in the Tweed Valley - Part 1

 This is the story of just two of the four sika stags I was lucky to take during my two days stalking in Scotland.
 Nicolas was also presented with two opportunities at mature sika stags and one on a very nice roe buck!

-If you are the lucky winner of our prize draw this quarter, then this October, it could be you joining us to hunt on this historic estate.
+If you are the lucky winner of our prize draw this quarter, then later this year, it could be you joining us to hunt on this historic estate.

 I look forward to hunting with you soon…